muthissar/diffstm/README.md

 When experiencing memory issues, try lowering the batch size (e.g., `--batch_size=4`).

 ### Evaluation
 Evaluation is on by default but can be switched off by using `--skip_test`.
-We provide two pretrained models, `out/session/model/ccstm.ckpt` and `out/session/model/dcstm.ckpt`.
-These can be evaluated by:
+We provide two pretrained models: `out/session/model/ccstm.ckpt` and `out/session/model/dcstm.ckpt`.
+These are downloaded from the CDN on first run.
+The performance of the checkpoints can be evaluated by:
 ``
 python dstm.py --batch_size=16 --skip_train --checkpoint="out/session/model/ccstm.ckpt" --encoder_output_dim=512 --no_log dstm
 ``